urimons/urimons.github.io/README.md

+# Welcome!
-I'm a PhD in Neuroscience in Ofer Yizhar's lab.
+My name is Uri Monsonego, I'm a PhD in Neuroscience in Ofer Yizhar's lab.
 I study the "Mechanisms Linking Stress, Anxiety and Compulsive Behavior."
   ---
 * Here are my Facebook and Twitter accounts in case you want to get to know me a bit better :)
 * [My Facebook Page](https://www.facebook.com/uri.monsonego)